whizark/cz-cli/README.md

 The commitizen adapter that is used when you commit your changes is determined based on the following steps.

+1. If `config.commitizen.path` exists in your `package.json`, the config and the adapter are used.

-1. If `config.cz-customizable.config` exists in your `package.json`,
+2. If `config.cz-customizable.config` exists in your `package.json`,
     the config and [cz-customizable][] are used.

-2. If `.cz-config.js` exists in your package root directory, the `.cz-config.js` and [cz-customizable][] are used.
+3. If `.cz-config.js` exists in your package root directory, the `.cz-config.js` and [cz-customizable][] are used.

-3. Otherwise [cz-conventional-changelog][] is used.
+4. Otherwise [cz-conventional-changelog][] is used.

 `.cz-config.js` has been [deprecated][] and removed since official `cz-customizable@5.0.0`.
 However, this package supports it in order not to